-Bacterial spot on almonds is a relatively new disease to California.
+Bacterial spot is a relatively new disease to California.

 When bacteria infect a plant, the plant’s first line of defense is often to surround the infected area with a strong barrier.
 While not always as effective as our immune systems, this often prevents further spread of the disease.
 These damaged areas usually appear as spots on leaves.
 Bacterial spot is just one of many different bacterial diseases that attack your plants.

 First seen in 2006, this particular bacterial spot attacks almonds and other stone fruits, such as peach and nectarine.
 Bacterial spot (Xanthomonas arboricola pruni) first appears as an amber colored gum oozing from immature nuts.
 This disease is common in the Southeastern U.S., Europe, Australia, and the Middle East.

 Symptoms first appear mid-April to early May.
 Damage looks similar to that caused by leaf-footed bugs and anthracnose.
 Use these notes to differentiate between the three conditions:

 Leaves may become spotted, develop angular or circular red lesions, and drop early.
 If you cut open an affected nut, you will find a pencil eraser-sized lesion.
 These lesions get bigger, transforming your delicious almond into an orange slime.
 (Ew!!!)